konalm/cruise-data-from-csv/README.md

   * Unit Tests Suite <br />
   * E2E Test Suite <br />
   * Automatically generated API documentation <br />
-  * Credentials are only included for the purposes of this test. <br />
+  * Credentials are only included in version control for the purposes of this test. <br />

 ## Install Dependencies